 A structure will experience various fluctuating loads during its service life.
 To describe these sources adequately is the first, crucial step in the fatigue assessment of the structure.
-Obviously, it is impossible for one to predict or describe with certainty the expected environmental conditions the structure will experience during its service life.
-However, one can define a series of conditions and establish statistically the probability of each condition happening to the structure in its life.
+Obviously, it is impossible to predict or describe with certainty the expected environmental conditions the structure will experience during its service life.
+However, it is possible to define a series of conditions and establish statistically the probability of each condition happening to the structure during its life.
 A fatigue analysis can then be performed based on this kind of statistical description of environmental conditions.